Pretty proud of this one.

-Whether it’s showing a congregation how an ancient text could improve their lives or showing clients how a web application could improve their business, I love solving people’s problems by working with languages that they don’t speak!
-That’s how I combine an editor’s eye for detail with a pastor’s heart for people.
+Whether it’s keeping a roomful of teenagers interested in how an ancient Hebrew text could improve their lives, or showing a roomful of clients how a web application could improve their business, I love solving people’s problems by working with languages that they themselves don’t speak!
+That’s how I combine a programmer’s eye for detail with a pastor’s heart for people.